fredt34/GeeDeePermark/README.md

 ## Language

 Python.
-Has lots of libraries, secure and easy to insttall & read.
+Has lots of libraries, secure and easy to install & read.
+Shamelessly vibe-coded with VSCode, Cline and free Grok-AI.

 Program should be as short as possible - ideally, only 1 single file, in order to be extremely easy to install and run.